wattahay/cli-game-scripts/examples/controller.md

 2. Remove the pound sign to uncomment the line.
 3. Add a pound sign to another line to keep the options at 3.

+> **Note:** Uncommented ptions over 3 should not cause an error.
+They will simply not be used.

 ```
 KYBD = [
 {"title":"wasd", 	"K_UP":119, "K_DOWN":115, "K_RIGHT":100, "K_LEFT":97,  "PK_UP":87,  "PK_DOWN":83,  "PK_RIGHT":68,  "PK_LEFT":65},